-The reduced form relationship in Equation 5 will causally identify the effect of contractions in bank credit on exports if Fail_l satisfies the standard exclusion restriction for an instrumental variable: $E[Fail_l\varepsilon_l] = E[\sum_b z{lb}\mathbb{I}(Failure_b)\varepsilon_l] = 0$.
-It is apparent from the exclusion restriction that in a shift-share setting, the instrument is immediately satisfied if bank failures are randomly assigned, but it does not require it.
+The reduced form relationship in Equation 5 will causally identify the effect of contractions in bank credit on exports if Fail_l satisfies the standard exclusion restriction for an instrumental variable: $E[Fail_l \varepsilon_l] = E[\sum_b z{lb} \mathbb{I}(Failure_b)\varepsilon_l] = 0$.
+It is apparent from the exclusion restriction that the instrument is immediately satisfied if bank failures are randomly assigned, but it does not require it.

-The instrument will be valid if the bank-level shocks are uncorrelated with the average location-level characteristics that determine exporting activity in the locations most exposed to each bank (Borusyak, Hull and Jaravel, 2018).
-The identifying assumption is that banks did not sort to locations such that characteristics of the locations were correlated with both failures of the British multinational banks operating there and declines in exports activity.
-One example of problematic sorting would be that banks that failed chose to operate in locations that experienced a boom in the pre-period and a bust post-1866.
+The instrument will be valid if the bank-level shocks are uncorrelated with the average location-level characteristics that determine exporting activity in the locations most exposed to each bank (Borusyak, Hull and Jaravel, 2018).25 The identifying assumption is that banks did not sort to locations such that characteristics of the locations were correlated with both failures of the British multinational banks operating there and declines in exports activity.
+One example of problematic sorting would be if banks that failed had chosen to operate in locations that experienced a boom in the pre-period and a bust post-1866.
 Declines in exports and failures of the banks operating in those locations would coincide and be falsely attributed to the London crisis.
-To the extent that any boom and bust cycle is observable, they can be included as controls in the reduced form estimation.
+To the extent that indicators of a boom and bust cycle are observable, it is possible to test for systematic sorting and to include them as controls in the reduced form estimation.

 In the following subsections, I first show that bank failure rates themselves were not correlated with observable characteristics of bank activity gleaned from balance sheets nor with geographic concentration.
 Randomness in bank failures is sufficient to meet the requirements for identification, but I do not rely solely on it.
-Next, I test the identifying assumption directly and show that bank failure rates were also mostly not correlated with observable characteristics of the locations where they were operating.
+Next, I test the identifying assumption directly and show that bank failure rates were also mostly not correlated with observable characteristics of the locations in which they were operating.
 To the extent that certain characteristics were correlated with bank failures, they are included as controls in all the specifications to residualize their effect on exports activity.
-Using the Oster (2017) bounds, I argue that it is unlikely that there were correlations in unobserved characteristics that would affect the results.
+Using the Oster (2019) bounds, I argue that it is unlikely that there were correlations in unobserved characteristics that would affect the results.